-A valuer’s approach to the treatment of currency in damages awards
+Valuer’s approach to treatment of currency in damages awards

 Moreover, if a loss relates to a lost stream of cash flows – as in the case of most lost profits assessments, some expropriations, and many cases in which losses are assessed as of a present date rather than as a value of a business or asset at a past date – then the timing of those lost cash flows may be doubly important.
-First, because, as in any assessment of loss, the later in time a loss in a particular currency is felt, the less the value of that loss in that currency at the date of assessment.
-Second, however, because if for award calculation purposes each lost cash flow is translated into the second currency at the date it would have been incurred, then the date of each lost cash flow will determine the exchange rate applicable to it.
+In the first place, this is because, as in any assessment of loss, the later in time a loss in a particular currency is felt, the less the value of that loss in that currency at the date of assessment.
+Second, however, because if for award calculation purposes each lost cash flow is translated into the second currency at the date it would have been incurred, then the date of each lost cash flow will determine the exchange rate that is applicable.
 The interaction of the timing of the lost cash flows with movements in the relevant exchange rate may have a major effect on the overall value of the claim.

 James Nicholson and Toni Dyson are senior managing directors at FTI Consulting.

-Although individuals are often parties to international arbitration, we focus in this article on the situation of corporations.
+Although individuals are often parties to international arbitration, we focus on the situation of corporations.